zecrocks/zcash-stack/docs/class-1-sync-week.md

 Let's get started!
 The Zcash blockchain is 275gb and can take over a week to download and synchronize.

-Quick update: We will start tracking server uptime on February 17th, so you will have around two weeks to get yours working.
-Remember: we’re here to help!
-Message us on Session any time for support.

 ## First: Decide _Where_ to host Zcash.
 (Non-technical or don’t care?
 Use Google Cloud and Docker.
 Skip to the instructions below.)